• Skip to primary navigation

 • Frequently Asked Questions

-What is vegan pesto made of? this is a question that might pop in your head, if you have never made cheese-less pesto recipe before.
+What is vegan pesto made of? this is a question that might pop into your head if you have never made a cheeseless pesto recipe before.
 Fret not!
 This recipe is so full of flavors that you will not miss the cheese even for a bit!

 Basil: Use fresh basil - stems and leaves.
-The stems have So much flavor - you don't want to bin all that flavour!
+The stems have SO much flavor - you don't want to bin all that flavor!

 Oil: Extra virgin olive oil only please!
-For the flavor and creaminess this is a non negotiable.
+For the flavor and silky smooth texture, this is non-negotiable.

-Nuts: I use both almonds and brazil nuts in this recipe.
-Brazil nuts are powerhouse of nutrition, and they are the creamiest of all the nuts out there!
-If you do not have these nuts, then feel free to use pine nuts as is done the traditional pesto or use cashew nuts.
-Sunflower seeds is a good addition too!
+Nuts: I use both almonds and Brazil nuts in this recipe.
+Brazil nuts are a powerhouse of nutrition, and they are the creamiest of all the nuts out there!

-Spice: I use red chilli flakes for their mellow warmth, the black peppercorns for the "kick" and the jalapeno for the tangy spice.
-If you are not a fan of too much spice, then feel free to skip the red chilli flakes and jalapenos.
+Spice: I use red chili flakes for their mellow warmth.
+Black peppercorns add a delicious "kick" and the jalapeno for the tangy spice.
+If you are not a fan of too much spice, then feel free to skip the red chili flakes and jalapenos or just reduce the quantities to suit your palate.

 Jalapenos: I use the ones that are sliced and in brine.
 Here in the UK fresh jalapenos are a rarity.
 If you have them where you are, please use those.

-Note: As you may have noted, there are 3 sources of spice here - black peppercorns, jalapenos and red chilli flakes.
+Note: There are 3 sources of spice here - black peppercorns, jalapenos, and red chili flakes.
 You may wonder if this is too much spice.
-I assure you it is not.
-Each of the ingredient here brings a different kind of heat to this dish which balances beautifully in the end.
-If, however, you are not a fan of spice, feel free to skip either one or both - jalapenos and red chilli flakes (though I recommend that you do not).
+I assure you it is not!
+Each of the ingredients here brings a different kind of heat to this dish which balances beautifully in the end with the nuts and olive oil.
+If, however, you are not a fan of spice, feel free to skip either one or both - jalapenos and red chili flakes (though I recommend that you do not).

 How to make vegan pesto

-Let us make this homemade pesto.
+Let's make this homemade pesto.
 It is easy!
-All you need is a food processor / blender for grinding and a glass jar to store it.
+All you need is a food processor/blender for grinding and a glass jar to store it.

 Step 1: Measure all ingredients.